MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-customize-forms.md

 Do the same for subgrids and any other control.

 ## 8. Add your custom fields to the appropriate form tabs

+Add the custom fields you created earlier for your unique business processes to the form.

 Avoid adding any custom fields to the first form tab unless absolutely necessary.
-Adding subgrids and lookup fields to first form tab can significantly slow load times and is highly discouraged.
+In particular, avoid adding subgrids and lookup fields to first form tab because they can significantly slow load times.

+In the example below, we created a custom field called "Source" that is a choice type field to select how the work order was originated (phone, email, IoT, agreement, etc).
+We are adding the custom field to the second form tab named "Settings".

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/customization-form-add-custom-fields.png)

-Do not add custom fields to the first form tab unless absolutely necessary

 [Follow form design best practices](https://docs.microsoft.com/powerapps/maker/model-driven-apps/create-and-edit-forms)